Moving home and your benefits

 • start living with someone over 18, even if they are your parent or child

-• move from social housing into a home rented by a private landlord
+• move from social housing into a home that you rent from a private landlord

 Personal Independence Payment (PIP) is not means-tested.
+This means it is not affected by your income or savings.
 Who you live with does not affect PIP.

 Use a free online benefits calculator to check how your benefits will be affected if: